ahoefn/DustCollector/README.md

 # DustCollector

 In this repo is a simple particle simulator I have built / am building.
+After setup, all of the simulation and rendering is done on the GPU using OpenTK.
 Once opened a cube of particles is generated and one can freely fly around these particles and start/stop the simulation.
 The controls are as follows:

  * WASD for planar motion,
  * SHIFT/CTRL for up down motion,